zhibo-yan/zhibo-yan.github.io/_pages/about.md

 ---

 I am currently working on Data center networking at Network Technology Laboratory, Huawei.
-I received my BS and PhD degrees both from Nanjing University in 2017 and 2022.
+I received the Bachelor's in Communication Enginnering and the Ph.D. degree in Information and Communication Engineering, both from Nanjing University in 2017 and 2022.
 After graduation, I joined Huawei as a senior engineer.

 Publications
 -----